gruntjs/grunt-contrib-connect/docs/connect-options.md

 The base (or root) directory from which files will be served.
 Defaults to the project Gruntfile's directory.

 Can be an array of bases to serve multiple directories.
+The last base given will be the directory to become browse-able.

+## directory
+Type: `String`
+Default: `null`

+Set to the directory you wish to be browse-able.
+Used to override the `base` option browse-able directory.

 ## keepalive
 Type: `Boolean`